upperlinecode/upperline-intro-se-teacher-guide/day-08/lectures/mvc/LECTURE.md

   end
 ```
 + Demo using shotgun gem to create a local server to run our application locally.
 In terminal, enter `shotgun -o 0.0.0.0 -p 9393` and then in browser, go to `localhost:9393`
-+ Have students practice creating a new route like '/dog' and have it display texts.
++ Have students practice creating a new route like '/dog' and have it display plain text.

 + Demo adding a view by creating an ERB file with HTML in it.
 Create dog.erb file in views folder and link to the controller with `erb :dog`.
 ```ruby